Physical Neural Cellular Automata for 2D Shape Classification: Tile Firmware

 Our system is designed so that all training of the neural network is carried out offline in simulation.
 This setup reduces the requirements of the firmware; the weights of the trained neural network are simply stored as a fixed array in the flash memory of the micro-controller.
 The neural network occupies 18\% of the flash memory.

 As all training of the neural network is done offline, the firmware programmed onto the tiles is relatively simple, consisting of three main functions; \textit{sending cell state}, \textit{receiving neighbouring cell states} and \textit{updating cell state}.
 The overall way these functions fit together is shown in Listing \ref{list:firm}.
-Here it can be seen that each cells updates after a fixed amount of time, regardless of whether it has received information from all its neighbours.
+Each cell updates after a fixed amount of time, regardless of whether it has received information from all its neighbours.
 For our experiments this time is set at the arbitrary value of 2 seconds.
+While the system can be run faster, this setting allowed us to more easily debug it.

 The number of cell updates is kept at 30, which is consistent with the neural network training.
 The number of directions is 4 (i.e., the 4 cardinal neighbours of the tile), however this can easily be scaled to 6 neighbours if the system is expanded into 3D.